 Medium Roast Coffee

-Flavor: Balanced with moderate acidity and a smooth mouthfeel.
+Flavor: Balanced with moderate acidity

 Dark Roast Coffee

-Flavor: Bold, smoky, and rich.
+Flavor: Bold, rich, and less acidic

 Best Coffee Roast for Gut Health